data61/stellar-random-walk/README.md

-# README #
+# node2vec #
-Spark implementation of neighborhood sampling for feature learning in large graphs such as: node2vec and metapath2vec
+Spark implementation of neighborhood sampling and feature learning for large graphs:

-This implementation benefits from:
+This repository includes the implementation of node2vec (Grover, Aditya, and Jure Leskovec. "node2vec: Scalable feature learning for networks."
+Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2016.).

+#Features#
+* Scalable node2vec
+* Second-order random walk
-- an efficient in-memory graph data structure introduced @ Spark Summit 2017 "Random Walks on Large Scale Graphs with Apache Spark" presented by Min Shen (LinkedIn)
+* an efficient in-memory graph data structure introduced @ Spark Summit 2017 "Random Walks on Large Scale Graphs with Apache Spark" presented by Min Shen (LinkedIn)
-- graph partition information to optimize the communication and speed up the random walk computation
+* Leverages graph partition information to optimize the communication and speed up the random walk computation